 Notwithstanding the lack of justification of a DORC valuation of assets provided by the argument that such a valuation would reduce tariff shocks at the time of replacement investment, consideration of the need to finance replacement investment is a relevant consideration in determining the advantages of a DORC valuation.
 The most direct test of an asset valuation concept is whether it is consistent with generating a revenue stream sufficient for capital maintenance and replacement investment.
 Under this premise, a "current" value such as DORC is, in principle, more appropriate than a valuation based on historical cost as it accounts for the efficient capital costs of replacing the service potential of assets as they reach the end of useful lives with "optimised" assets under current technology.
 From this perspective, a DORC valuation may be regarded as a "technology adjusted" current cost accounting value of assets.
-This value is regarded as consistent with the price that a firm with a certain service requirement would pay for the existing "second-hand" assets with their remaining service potential, higher operating costs, and (old) technology, given the alternative of installing new assets which embody the latest technology, and which would generally have lower operating costs, and which will have a greater remaining service potential.
+This value is regarded as consistent with the price that a firm with a certain service potential, higher operating costs, and (old) technology, given the alternative of installing new assets which embody the latest technology, and which would generally have lower operating costs, and which will have a greater remaining service potential.